 - Segment your customers.
-This assists you to cater users better as well as rightly mold promotional messages.
+This assists you to cater to users better as well as rightly mold promotional messages.

 Every eCommerce business is unique.
 How long does it take a customer to make a purchase on your website?
 Understand the process through which the customer makes a purchase.
 This process assists in creating the best eCommerce marketing strategies possible.

 If you are unaware of how long it takes a customer to complete your sales cycle, it will be difficult to choose the platforms you should be advertising on.
-Does the potential customer coverts in a day, a week or a month?
+Does the potential customer coverts in a day, a week, or a month?
 Research and testing are two pillars of defining your cycle.

-3. Choose the correct marketing tools
+3. Choose the Correct Marketing Tools

-4. Know your KPI’s
+4. Know Your KPI’s

 KPI’s are closely connected with “conversion.”
 This can be defined as ‘the valuable interaction someone has with your online presence.’
 It’s entirely up to you to choose what to track depending on what you’re looking to achieve.

 Get a headstart on developing a high-performing paid media strategy.
 This will assist you in overall eCommerce marketing.

-6. Collect feedback on the process
+6. Collect Feedback on the Process

 Team recommendations can boost individual efforts.
 Also, the members who work on building customer relationship can give valuable information and a fresh perspective.

-7. Test, rinse, repeat
+7. Test, Rinse, Repeat

 Evolving a culture of testing is really important for a great marketing strategy.
 Testing the eCommerce marketing strategies is not all about getting the right metrics and procedures.
 But, it’s also about being culturally oriented towards testing every move of marketing.
 So when a tool or tactic passes that test, then you rinse and repeat to get a step closer to success.